-Supporting the current Europeana Migration campaign, Europeana is offering dedicated resources to partner institutions wishing to integrate a Wikimedia component into their work.
+Supporting the current campaigns Europeana Migration and 1914-1918 Centenary Tour, Europeana is offering dedicated resources to partner institutions wishing to integrate a Wikimedia component into their work.
 Europeana will also be connecting its internal Migration Vocabulary project to Wikidata - taking advantage of the existing concept translation, ontology, and external authority-control connections in Wikidata to increase the usability and findability of all Europeana Migration material.

 In contrast to the previous two major campaigns (Europeana 1914-1918, and Europeana 280) this will not be a simultaneous continent-wide competition but a tailored response to the needs of each partner, in their own timeframe.